truenas/middleware/docs/userguide/freenas_intro.rst

 * The **-C**, **-D** and **-j** options have been added to :ref:`freenas-debug`.

+* The "Target" tab has been added to :ref:`Reporting` and displays iSCSI bandwidth statistics.
+ARC request statistics have been added to the "ZFS" tab of :ref:`Reporting`.

 * A :ref:`Support Icon` has been added to the top menubar, providing a convenient method for reporting a bug or requesting a new feature.

 * The "Help" icon has been replaced by the :ref:`Guide` icon, providing an offline version of the FreeNAS® User Guide (this documentation).